knative/docs/docs/install/installing-istio.md

 ### Choosing an Istio installation

-You can install Istio with or without a service mesh:
+You can install Istio with or without sidecar proxies:

 - [Installing Istio without sidecar injection](#installing-istio-without-sidecar-injection)(Recommended
      default installation)